shader-park/shader-park-examples/es6-vite-prebuild-three-template/README.md

 - Faster initial render.
 Shaders are generated ahead of time.
 - No need to use eval in the browser.
 This is more secure and follows best practices.
 - Clear isolation between shaderpark code and the rest of your javascript code.
+- Live editing and hot-reloading still works when developling locally.

 Write your Shader Park code in the spCode.sp file.
 You can simply paste in code from the ShaderPark web editor!